-'It's time:' Democrats make final pitch as New Hampshire votes
+As Democrats make final New Hampshire pitch, Biden heads for South Carolina

 One name not on the list is former New York City Mayor Michael Bloomberg, a late entrant to the race who is skipping the first four contests.

-That didn’t stop voters in the mountain hamlet of Dixville Notch from picking the billionaire founder of the media company that bears his name as a write-in candidate when they voted just after midnight on Tuesday.
+That did not stop voters in the mountain hamlet of Dixville Notch from picking the billionaire founder of the media company that bears his name as a write-in candidate when they voted just after midnight on Tuesday.
 He won three of the five ballots cast.

 Les Otten, a registered Republican who is redeveloping the ski lodge where the vote took place, said he voted for Bloomberg because he is a moderate and his agenda addresses climate change and the ballooning federal budget deficit.